openSUSE/news-o-o/_posts/2011-03-07-opensuse-11-4-will-be-first-to-roll-out-with-libreoffice.markdown

 Watch out for LibreOffice in the upcoming scheduled release of openSUSE 11.4 on 10th March, 2011 which besides being the first major distribution to ship LibreOffice in a stable release promises many other new and updated applications, features and extensions, as well as numerous improvements to and stability and performance.

-A recentÂ  [interview with openSUSE LibreOffice developer Petr Mladek ](http://sysbytes.wordpress.com/2011/03/07/an-interview-with-petr-mladek-libre-office-developer/)gives additional information.
+A recent  [interview with openSUSE LibreOffice developer Petr Mladek ](http://sysbytes.wordpress.com/2011/03/07/an-interview-with-petr-mladek-libre-office-developer/)gives additional information.

 _Article contributed by Manu Gupta_